suizokukan/wisteria/README.md

     which will be create a file named (e.g.) `myreportfile_1635672267.any`

+You just want to see what the encoded string look like:

+    --cmp="all" --report="titles;B3"

 ```
 (pimydoc)command line help for --filter(full version)
 ⋅The --filter argument allows to select only some serializers or